TheAgentCompany/TheAgentCompany/workspaces/tasks/pm-assign-issues/checkpoints.md

 Successfully accessed the #sprint-planning channel in Rocket.chat. at http://ogma.lti.cs.cmu.edu:3000/channel/sprint-planning

 ## Checkpoint 2 (1pt)
-Created the project in Plane titled 'Sprint - Frontend and Backend Enhancements' at http://ogma.lti.cs.cmu.edu:8091/cmu/projects/
+Created the project in Plane titled 'Frontend and Backend Enhancements' at http://ogma.lti.cs.cmu.edu:8091/cmu/projects/

 ## Checkpoint 3 (1pt)
 Added all participants from the Rocket.chat conversation as project members.